 Where to Go Ice Skating in Banff and Canmore

-Ice skating in Banff and Canmore is a highlight for many visitors visiting Banff in the winter and a favorite way to pass the time for many locals.
-The best part is it’s a free activity for most places around the area with a mix of maintained rinks and beautiful natural frozen lakes.
+Ice skating in Banff and Canmore is a highlight for many visitors to Banff in the winter and a favorite way for locals to pass the time.
+The best part is that it’s a free activity, with a mix of maintained rinks and beautiful natural frozen lakes.

 There is likely no better place in the world to lace up a pair of ice skates and take to the ice than Banff and Canmore.
 Before venturing out to any of these destinations, please read the safety information at the bottom of this post.